Super Eagles: AFCON winner dismisses Eric Chelle impact despite strong start

 The former Mali manager was tasked with qualifying Nigeria for the 2026 FIFA World Cup and reaching the final of the upcoming Africa Cup of Nations.

-Prior to his appointment, the Super Eagles had yet to win a World Cup qualifying match, including a disappointing away loss to Benin Republic under former coach Gernot Rohr.
+Super Eagles had yet to win a World Cup qualifying match before his appointment, including a disappointing away loss to Benin Republic under former coach Gernot Rohr.

 Chelle began his tenure with a 2-0 victory over Rwanda in a Group C qualifier at the Amahoro Stadium in Kigali, followed by a frustrating 1-1 draw against Zimbabwe at the Godswill Akpabio Stadium in Uyo last March per BBC.